 STEP 5: Once you have finalized the Synergy online application, return to the Dashboard and click the “details” link next to the application (looks like a magnifying glass).
 From that screen, you will upload the required documents listed below in .pdf format unless otherwise noted.
 Certain third party forms must be sent directly from the third party to the TBLE, as noted below.
 ALL DOCUMENTS, EVEN IF FROM A THIRD PARTY, MUST BE RECEIVED BY THE FINAL DEADLINE TO BE ELIGIBLE TO SIT FOR THE EXAMINATION.

-An application for admission by examination consists of the following items that are uploaded by you to your Tennessee application or, if required to be mailed, received by the TBLE on or before the Final Deadline:
+An application for admission by examination consists of the following items that are uploaded by you to your Tennessee application or, if required to be mailed, emailed or uploaded, received by the TBLE on or before the Final Deadline:

-- The NCBE application completed online and any required attachments, saved as a .pdf file (uploaded to the Tennessee application by Applicant, see STEPS 3-5);
+- The NCBE application completed online and any required attachments, saved as a .pdf file (uploaded to the Tennessee application in Synergy by Applicant, see STEPS 3-5);

 - The Tennessee Application for First Time Applicants – completed online in Synergy (see STEP 4, above);

-- Undergraduate transcripts for degrees earned (Bachelor’s or above) mailed directly from the school or transcript service to the TBLE (see additional information below including petition requirement for undergraduate degree from non-SACS approved* schools).
+- Undergraduate transcripts for degrees earned (Bachelor’s Degree or higher) mailed or emailed directly from the school or transcript service to the TBLE (see additional information below including petition requirement for undergraduate degree from non-SACS approved* schools).
 ELECTRONIC TRANSCRIPTS MAY BE DELIVERED TO BLE.ADMINISTRATOR@TNCOURTS.GOV;

-- The completed Law Degree Verification and Certificate of Dean of Law School form from every law school attended; disclosure form from Non-ABA approved law school*, other than Tennessee law schools approved by the Board; see additional information below; (REQUIRED FORMS, INCLUDING FORMS FOR FOREIGN LAW SCHOOLS, ARE AVAILABLE AT THE END OF THIS PAGE).
+- The completed Law Degree Verification and Certificate of Dean of Law School form from every law school attended and, if applicable, the disclosure form from Non-ABA approved law school*, other than Tennessee law schools approved by the Board; see additional information below; (REQUIRED FORMS, INCLUDING FORMS FOR FOREIGN LAW SCHOOLS, ARE AVAILABLE AT THE END OF THIS PAGE).
 YOUR LAW SCHOOL(S) MAY REQUEST A LINK FOR SECURE UPLOAD OF THE FORM BY EMAILING BLE.ADMINISTRATOR@TNCOURTS.GOV; the from must either be uploaded by your law school using the link provided or mailed directly to the TBLE; forms emailed to the TBLE or uploaded by the applicant are NOT ACCEPTED and will not be considered as part of a complete application;

-- Applicant’s current resume (uploaded to the Tennessee application by Applicant in .pdf format only);
+- Applicant’s current resume (uploaded to the Tennessee application in Synergy by Applicant in .pdf format only);

-- A current, color photo, similar to a photo submitted with a passport application, saved only in .jpg file format only uploaded by Applicant to the Tennessee application (see FAQs for more info regarding picture size and requirements); and
+- A current, color photo, similar to a photo submitted with a passport application, saved only in .jpg file format uploaded by Applicant to the Tennessee application in Synergy (see FAQs for more info regarding picture size and requirements); and

-- For all Applicants licensed in a foreign (non-U.S.) jurisdictions, letters from three attorneys in each country in which you are licensed who can verify that you are licensed and attest to your practice in that country (uploaded by Applicant to the Tennessee application); see Rule 7, Section 7.01 and Policy P-3.05 and P-7.01, all found here;
+- For all Applicants licensed in a foreign (non-U.S.) jurisdictions, letters from three attorneys in each country in which you are licensed who can verify that you are licensed and attest to your practice in that country (uploaded by Applicant to the Tennessee application in Synergy); see Rule 7, Section 7.01 and Policy P-3.05 and P-7.01, all found here;

-- If Applicant is licensed in another U.S. jurisdiction*, certificates of admission and of good standing for each jurisdiction in which Applicant has been admitted (.pdf format only, either uploaded to the Tennessee application or mailed to the TBLE) – some states use one form for both but certification of admission to the highest court and of current good standing before the Bar are both required for admission (see below for more information);
+- If Applicant is licensed in another U.S. jurisdiction*, certificates of admission and of good standing for each jurisdiction in which Applicant has been admitted (.pdf format only, either uploaded by Applicant to the Tennessee application in Synergy or mailed to the TBLE) – some states use one form for both but certification of admission to the highest court and of current good standing before the Bar in one form or two are required for admission (see below for more information);

 IMPORTANT REMINDERS FOR STEPS 3 – 5: THE NCBE AND TBLE APPLICATIONS